garethjmsaunders/digital-code-style-guide/html.md

 ## 3. Language attribute

-The HTML5 recommends specifying a language attribute on the root HTML element.
+The HTML5 specification recommends specifying a language attribute on the root HTML element.
 This aids speech synthesis tools to determine what pronounciation to use, translation tools what rules to use, etc.

 Read more abount the `lang` attribute in the latest [HTML5 spec](http://www.w3.org/html/wg/drafts/html/master/semantics.html#the-html-element).